From the Moral

 it is united within to One who listens from on high precisely because it is cut off

-externally from the praise of men.
+externally from the praise of others.
 Again, we should note how appropriately the words

-are inserted: as I am.
-There are some people who are both oppressed by human
+are inserted: as I am, because there are some people who are both oppressed by human

-to a mans own sin, it obviously does not produce the merit that is due to
+to a person’s own sin, it obviously does not produce the merit that is due to

-ones thoughts with words to make what is false appear true and what is true appear
+one’s thoughts with words so as to make what is false appear true and what is true appear

 false.
 On the other hand it is the wisdom of the just never to pretend anything for show;